 The FDA is cracking down on flavored vapes because of their appeal to the young consumers.
 Roughly two-thirds (67.8%) of children ages 12-17 who vape use flavored e-cigarettes, and roughly 20% use mint- or menthol-flavored vape, according to the FDA and the Centers for Disease Control and Prevention data from the nationally representative 2018 National Youth Tobacco Survey released Nov.
 15. In contrast, 41% of adult e-cigarette users use mint or menthol flavors.

-How e-cigarette manufacturers feel about the regulations
+How e-cigarette manufacturers feel about the regulations and online age verification

 E-cigarette manufacturer Juul Labs Inc., which accounts for almost one in three e-cigarettes sales in the U.S., according to the CDC, says the FDA and Juul have a common goal of preventing the youth from initiating on nicotine.